Presidents' Award of Distinction for Team Science

 - Research activities must be clinical or translational in nature and make a positive impact on human health.

-- Teams are not eligible if applied to the 2023 Team Science Award of Distinction for Early Stage Research Teams.
+- Teams are not eligible if they have applied to the 2025 Team Science Award of Distinction for Early Stage Research Teams.

 Criterion | Example |